kuro-lang/kuro-lang/README.md

 ## 📝 Details

-The Kuro language is a general-purpose programming language designed and developed with the goal of platform liberalization in mind.
+Kuro is a programming language with a safe, general syntax that can be embedded in a variety of platforms.

+## 💻 Platforms

 The Kuro language will be available on the following platforms.(🌴 means tree-walk interpreter)